rlopez44/cboy/README.md

 # CBoy
 A Nintendo Game Boy emulator written in C.
-I've never made an emulator before, and I've also never programmed anything substantial using C, so I'm kinda jumping off the deep end here.
-Below you'll find the references I'm using as I build this out.
+This is the first emulator I've ever tried to build and also the first substantial project I've written using C.

 # Compiling the Emulator
 To compile the emulator, run `make` in the project's root directory.
+This will compile the emulator in the `bin/` subdirectory.
+The corresponding object files will be stored in the `obj/` subdirectory.
 To compile with debug symbols, run `make debug` instead.
-The emulator will be compiled in the `bin/` subdirectory.
+This debug emulator will be compiled in the `bin/debug/` subdirectory and the corresponding object files will be stored in the `obj/debug/` subdirectory.

+# Running the Emulator
+To run the emulator, simply execute the following: `bin/cboy <rom_file_path>`.
+If you want to run the emulator with debug symbols, then use `bin/debug/cboy` instead.

 # Clean Up
-The `make` and `make debug` commands create `obj/` and `bin/` subdirectories for storing object files and the emulator, respectively.
-To clean up the `obj/` directory, run `make clean`.
-To clean up the `obj/` and `bin/` directories, run `make full-clean`.
+To clean up object files used in prior compilations, run `make clean`.
+To clean up both object files and the emulator from prior compilations, run `make full-clean`.
+These commands are useful if you want to compile completely from scratch at any point.

 # References
 * [*DMG-01: How to Emulate a Game Boy*](https://rylev.github.io/DMG-01/public/book/)